Spišská Nová Ves: History

 Settlement in the town's region dates to the Neolithic age.
 There is evidence of a prosperous society that was familiar with copper mining and processing.
-When the Celts arrived they brought with them advanced iron technology.
+When the Celts arrived, they brought with them advanced iron technology.
 Celtic coins have been found in the region.
 During the 6th century, the period known as the Great Migration, Slavic tribes appeared in the Spiš region.
-During the 10th century the structure of their settlements stabilized and important communication roads were established.
-It became part of the Principality then Kingdom of Hungary.
-In the 13th centurty Saxon (Carpathian German) miners founded a town next to an earlier Slavic settlement.
+During the 10th century, the structure of their settlements stabilized, and important communication roads were established.
+It became part of the Principality, then Kingdom of Hungary.
+In the 13th century, Saxon (Carpathian German) miners founded a town next to an earlier Slavic settlement.
 The settlement suffered greatly from the invading Tatars in the 13th century.
-After the Tatar invasion King Béla IV invited German colonists from the town of Jihlava and settled them here.
+After the Tatar invasion, King Béla IV invited German colonists from the town of Jihlava and settled them here.
 They named the new town Iglau after their place of origin, and it first appeared in written sources as "Villa Nova" or "Neudorf", covering the area of the present town.

 The town received market rights in the 14th century and grew to become an important market town.
 It became an official mining town in 1380 and had the largest street market in the Kingdom of Hungary.
 Copper mining was an important activity.
 The metal was processed in furnaces, which were fuelled with wood from the surrounding forests.
-A Gothic bell foundry was established by Konrád Gaal who made a large hanging bell for Louis I of Hungary, and was consequently knighted in 1357.
-The bells made by Konrád Gaal are still hanging and form an important conlegacy of European Gothic metal foundry.
+A Gothic bell foundry was established by Konrád Gaal, who made a large hanging bell for Louis I of Hungary, and was consequently knighted in 1357.
+The bells made by Konrád Gaal are still hanging and form an important legacy of European Gothic metal foundry.

-In 1412 Spišská Nová Ves, along with several other Spiš towns, was pawned as loan security by the Hungarian king Sigmund to the Polish king Vladislaus II Jagiełło.
+In 1412, Spišská Nová Ves, along with several other Spiš towns, was pawned as loan security by the Hungarian king Sigmund to the Polish king Vladislaus II Jagiełło.
 This pledge lasted for 360 years.